bettingonsuccess/bettingonsuccess/content/post/water-on-fire.md

 +++
 As we all know in the FIRE community, FI/RE stands for Financial Independence / Retire Early.
 I want to be so bold as to attempt to introduce a new acronym into our FIRE vocabulary, WATER.

 Putting WATER on FIRE might sound contradictory but I find water is much softer and stronger.
-Water can create rivers and rock formations over long time period.
+Water can create rivers and rock formations over a long time period.
 While FIRE is much more intense, burning quickly which I think turns a lot of people off.

-Without further adue what is W.A.T.E.R?
+So let's get into it.
+What is W.A.T.E.R?

 **W**ealth **A**ctualization **T**ime **E**nergy **R**elationships